seandunn/s2_extraction_pipeline/app/README.md

       this.owner.childDone(this, "barcodeScanned", dataForBarcodeScanned);
     };

-Here, a tube is added. childDone of the owner is then called, such that it knows that a tube has been added, and what the barcode of that tube is.
+Here, a tube is added.
+Then, childDone of the owner is then called such that it knows that a tube has been added, and what the barcode of that tube is.

 A typical chain may be as follows:

-1) Page presenter
+1) Page presenter:
-2) Labware presenter
+2) Labware presenter:
-3) Tube presenter
+3) Tube presenter:

 For example, when childDone is called in 3), a typical sequence of passing information may look like the following:
 3->2->1 (but never directly to 3)).

-When childDone is called in 3) for example, this information must work its way up the chain.
-1) has no knowledge of 3), so all commands are passed up through 2).
+When childDone is called in 3), this information must work its way up the chain.
+1) has no knowledge of 3), so all commands are passed through 2).